By Valerie Coffey

 At least this time I remembered to smile.

 When the second song was over, Damien said, “How about that Valerie, everyone!?”
-And then he added, “She’ll be performing at Harrah’s all week!”
+And then he added in a deadpan, “She’ll be performing at Harrah’s all week!”

 The Remedy was just what the doctor ordered…for my birthday, no less!

 The Swamp didn’t have a marquis, but … for my next dream:

 Almost everyone can imagine how it feels to have a dream come true.
 It’s pure joy, it’s exciting, it’s fulfilling.

 And I know I speak for Mitch when I say the RV life has been like that for us.
 Quite a few dreams have come true in our first year of living our dream and traveling full-time in the HMS Love Shack.
 Many bucket list boxes have been checked.
 Singing on Bourbon Street, seeing manatees, visiting Glacier National Park and seeing mountain goats, visiting Yellowstone and seeing grizzlies, seeing cities and farms and Interstates and backroads through our huge, honkin’ windshield, visiting hundreds of long-lost friends and family, having my music idol Howard Jones say to me in his British accent after his show, “Are you the RVers, then?” — it goes on and on.